Mass media in Bangladesh: Newspapers

 The print media is private and consists of hundreds of weekly publications, presenting a vast array of viewpoints, though some outspoken papers have faced pressure in the past.
-English language papers appeal to an educated urban readership.
+English language papers such as the Daily Star appeal to an educated urban readership.

 Television and radio

 Television is the biggest medium for news in Bangladesh.
 There were 15 television stations in 1999.
 In 2006, there were 15AM and 13FM radio stations available.
 The BBC World Service broadcasts in the country, and Indian and other foreign television broadcasts are picked up in the country.
 Currently there are more than 100 TV Channels in Bangladesh.

-Bangladesh NGOs Network for Radio and Communication (BNNRC), NGO Network in Consultative Status with UN ECOSOC in considers community radio a special area for intervention.
+Bangladesh NGOs Network for Radio and Communication (BNNRC), in special consultative status with the UN ECOSOC, considers community radio a special area for intervention.
 BNNRC has been promoting advocacy with the government in relation to community radio with other organizations since its emergence from 2000.

 The objective of BNNRC's Community Radio intervention is to address crucial social issues at community level, such as poverty and social exclusion, empower marginalized rural groups and catalyze democratic processes and on going development efforts.

 The prime role of community radio is giving voice to the voiceless people who do not have access to the mainstream media to express their ideas and views regarding community development.
 Promoting the right to communicate, speed up the process of informing the community, assist the free flow of information and therefore act as a catalyst of change are few major tasks are to be done by community radio.
 It will also uphold creative growth and democratic spirit in the community level.

 As a result, the Ministry of Information of People's Republic of Bangladesh announced the Community Radio Installation, Broadcast and Operation Policy 2008.
 Under this policy the Ministry of Information in 2011 approved the installation, broadcast, and operation of the first 12 community radio stations in Bangladesh.
 By 2016, the number of active community radio stations rose to 14.
 To ensure free flow of information and people's right to information government enacted Right to Information Act 2009.
 Community Radio approval is a strong step to empower rural people in this regard.